Baby's Care in the Delivery Room

 The newborn is checked right away.
 A brief physical exam is done.
 One of the first checks is called Apgar scoring.
 Apgar scoring is a quick way to evaluate the condition of the newborn at 1 and' 5 minutes after birth.
 The baby's muscle tone, heart rate, reflexes, color, and breathing are checked.
 Each of the 5 parts is given a score of 0,1, or 2.
 A baby's Apgar score can be between 0 and 10.
 The total score means the following:

-7 to 10 - the baby is normal
+7 to 10 - the baby does not need much extra support

-4 to 6 - The baby needs some support and careful monitoring
+4 to 6 - The baby needs some extra support and careful monitoring

 3 or below - The baby needs immediate life-saving support